NOWUM/EnSysMod/docs/source/usage/optimization.rst

 **************

 The following article describes how to optimize the model based on a dataset.
-This function uses the FINE framework to optimize the model for lowest total costs.
+The EnSysMod uses the FINE framework inside to optimize the model for lowest total costs.

 All restrictions (like CO2 limit) are taken into account.

 Model validation
 ================
+The validation endpoint allows to validate the dataset and model parameters.
+All energy components are transformed to a energy system model (esm) from FINE.
+If any parameters are missing or invalid, the validation endpoint returns an error.

+.. openapi:: ./../generated/openapi.json
+   :paths:
+      /models/{model_id}/esm

 Model optimization
 ==================

+When the model is validated you can use the optimization endpoint to optimize the model.

+After transforming the dataset to an energy system model by FINE, the model is optimized with the GUROBI solver (or a free solver alternative).

+.. openapi:: ./../generated/openapi.json
+   :paths:
+      /models/{model_id}/optimize

+The optimization endpoint returns the optimized model as excel file.
+The output is described below.

 Result of optimization
 ======================